uc-cdis/mariner/README.md

 and the values are the corresponding input values for those parameters.
-Here is an example of an inputs mapping file with two inputs, which are both files.
-One file is commons data and is specified by GUID with the prefix `COMMONS/`, and the other file is a user file, which exists in the "user data space" or "user analysis space"
+Here is an example of an inputs mapping file with two inputs, both of which are files.
+One file is commons data and is specified by GUID with the prefix `COMMONS/`, and the other file is a user file, which exists in the "user data space", and is specified by the filepath within that user data space plus the prefix `USER/`:
 ```
 {
     "commons_file_1": {